jgm/pandoc/test/command/biblatex-almendro.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'This is a patent entry with a location field.
+- annote: "This is a patent entry with a location field.
 The number is given in the number field.
 Note the format of the location field in the database file.
-Compare laufenberg, sorace, and kowalik'
+Compare laufenberg, sorace, and kowalik"
   author:
   - family: Almendro
     given: José L.